It’s a new year and there’s a new president for both the nation and NMaeyc.

 Laura Docterman will be NMaeyc’s 39th president.

 She begins her tenure early.
-Though originally slated to assume the position in July, the board of directors approved Laura to begin December after current president Cindy Cicero resigned due to personal reasons.
+Though originally slated to assume the position in July, the board of directors approved Laura to begin in December after current president Cindy Cicero resigned due to personal reasons.

 NMaeyc’s board of directors thanks Cindy for her hard work and dedication as both president and president elect.
 She spear-headed NMaeyc’s strategic planning initiative as well as NMaeyc’s 50th anniversary celebration.
 Cindy also worked to develop the theme for the 2017 NMAEYC conference and to bring two renown speakers to New Mexico, Dr. Valora Washington and Maurice Sykes.
 She also looked within her own community of Portales to find another important speaker, Dr. Robin Wells, who, among other things, created an online master’s degree program in early childhood special education for NM educators at Eastern New Mexico University (ENMU).